|

 rugged area where I used to hunt with my dad when I was young.
 Magnificent country

-and deluxe accomodations with fine food.
+and deluxe accommodations with fine food.
 Then back to my favorite local area, home turf,

 a dense forest where I do my heaviest trail-clearing each spring.
 There are many new